What is spiritual meditation? How does it differ from other kinds of meditation? Let’s look at some ways to clarify it.

 Seated meditation is the heart of this practice.
 For instance, after practicing meditation, we can think more clearly.
 Many of these methods are good for our hearts by reducing stress.

 Moving forms of meditation are also beneficial for increasing mind-body coordination and improving physical durability.
 The mind, body, and spirit share an intimate connection.
 So, engaging in things that will enhance our whole being.

 When asked what is spiritual meditation?
 Our answer is any meditative process that shifts awareness or creates an altered state of consciousness.
 That’s because these processes connect us with our Soul, Spirit, or the Observer of our consciousness.
 In short, it’s all about exploring consciousness.

 The early pioneers of these mental processes used spiritual language to describe these methods.
 The terms spirit and soul are synonymous with awareness and consciousness.
 So, it is practical to keep the teachings intact using the original terminology.
 Second, it honors the origins of the knowledge, keeping the language and cultural context intact.
 After all, there is no need to change what already works.
 There is no need to modernize.
 Third, most noteworthy, many of these processes lead to a “eureka” awakening experience.

-So, the bottom line for us, Meditation, refers to methods of exploring consciousness.
-It includes many kinds of seated and moving meditation and several analytical and mystical processes.
-We have many choices, everything from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.
+So, the bottom line for us, meditation refers to methods of exploring consciousness.
+It includes many kinds of seated and moving meditation and analytical and mystical processes.
+We have many choices, from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.

 The analytical processes include the Enneagram of Personality, Comparative Analysis, and several analytical tools.
 It has several spiritual technologies and techniques but excludes religious dogma when you define it in this way.